 - The appeal is inadmissible.
-This means that the CBE cannot take a decision as to the substance of the appeal because of prior procedural errors which have not been rectified in time. - The appeal is unfounded: the contested decision is upheld. - The appeal is upheld: the decision is annulled entirely or in part.
+This means that the CBE cannot take a decision as to the substance of the appeal because there is no legal interest or due to prior procedural errors which have not been rectified in time. - The appeal is unfounded: the contested decision is upheld. - The appeal is upheld: the decision is annulled entirely or in part.
 The CBE may rule that a new decision must be taken in which the Examination Appeal Board's decision is taken into account.
 The Board of Examiners will thereafter issue a new decision.
 In urgent cases, a student may request a provisional remedy from the CBE.
 If the chairperson grants this request, the student may continue to follow the study programme under certain conditions.
 While awaiting the result of the appeal, any examinations taken by the student in question will not be graded, nor will academic results be recorded.